LastBreeze/Auto-Boost-Av1an-portable/README.md

 ---

 ## 💡 Tips for new users
+If it matters to you, most coding is done by Claude Opus

 - **Start with Bat Builder.** It asks plain-English questions and handles all settings for you.
 You can always hand-edit the generated `.bat` file later in Notepad++.
 - **CRF 30 is the recommended starting point.** Test on a short clip with `extras\create-sample.bat` before committing to a full encode.